jkingportfolio/ci_pp5_tick_it_react/README.md

 - It is the most widely used library for developing social networking and media content applications - Sites such as Meta (formerly Facebook), Instagram, Netflix, Airbnb are all made with React.

-- Reusability of components – Components can be created and re used throught the app with no need to re write code for the same features.
+- Reusability of components – Components can be created and re used throughout the app with no need to re write code for the same features.

 There were various components created and reused across this application.